marain-dotnet/Marain.Tenancy/docs/Conceptual/00 - Introduction.md

 ### Management plane
 In Corvus.Tenancy, we provide low-level services for creating and managing Tenants as logical entities within your multi-tenanted solution.
 It also gives individual tenants within that solution the ability to manage features of their own tenancy and tenanted-service configuration.

-Marain.Tenancy then exposes these low-level services as APIs for you to develop your own multi-tenanted solutions “as a service”.
+Marain.Tenancy then exposes these low-level services as APIs for you to develop your own multi-tenanted solutions "as a service".
 You would use these APIs to develop your own management plane for your multi-tenanted solution.

 We also provide tooling and recommended practices to assist in the deployment and management of multi-tenanted solutions using this model.
 These are found in [Marain.Instance](https://github.com/marain-dotnet/Marain.Instance).